rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 8 - Pragmatic Projects/README.md

 ### The Cobbler’s Children
 Often, people who develop software use the poorest tools to do the job.
 Let the computer do the repetitious, the mundane — it will do a better job of it than we would.
 We’ve got more important and more difficult things to do.

+## Ruthless Testing
+Finding bugs is somewhat like fishing with a net.
+We use fine, small nets (unit tests) to catch the minnows, and big, coarse nets (integration tests) to catch the killer sharks.
+**Test Early.
+Test Often.
+Test Automatically**

+The earlier a bug is found, the cheaper it is to remedy.

+**"Code a little, test a little"** __Smalltalk__.

+### What To Test
+There are seceral major types of software testing that you need to perform:
+- **Unit testing**.
+A unit test is code that exercises a module.
+- **Integration testing**.
+Testing how entire subsystems honor their contracts.
+- **Validation and verification**.
+The users told you what they wanted, but is it what they need?
+- **Resource exhaustion, errors, and recovery**.
+Now that you have a pretty good idea that the system will behave correctly under __ideal conditions__, you need to discover how it will behave under __real-world__ conditions.
+- **Performance testing**.
+Ask yourself if the software meets the performance requirements under real-world conditions—with the expected number of users, or connections, or transactions per second.
+Is it scalable?
+- **Usability testing**.
+It is performed with real users, under real environmental conditions.

+## How To Test
+- **Regression testing**.
+A regression test compares the output of the current test with previous (or known) values.
+We can ensure that bugs we fixed today didn’t break things that were working yesterday.
+- **Test data**.
+There are only two kinds of data: real-world data and synthetic data.
+We actually need to use both, because the different natures of these kinds of data will expose different bugs in our software.
+You need a lot of data, possibly __more than any real-world sample__ could provide.
+You need data to stress the __boundary conditions__.
+- **Exercising GUI systems**.
+Testing GUI-intensive systems often requires specialized testing tools.
+These tools may be based on a simple event capture/playback model, or they may require specially written scripts to drive the GUI.
+Some systems combine elements of both.
+- **Testing the tests**.
+After you have written a test to detect a particular bug, cause the bug deliberately and make sure the test complains.
+Use Saboteurs to Test Your Testing.
+- **Testing thoroughly**.
+Use coverage analysis tools to keep track of which lines of code have been executed and which haven't.
+Even if you do happen to hit every line of code, that’s not the whole picture.
+What is important is __the number of states__ that your program may haveTest State Coverage, Not Code Coverage.

+### When To Test
+As soon as any production code exists, it needs to be tested.

+But some tests may not be easily run on a such a frequent basis.
+Stress tests, for instance, may require special setup or equipment, and some hand holding.
+These tests may be run less often—weekly or monthly, perhaps.
+But it is important that they be run on a regular, scheduled basis.
+If it can’t be done automatically, then make sure it appears on the schedule, with all the necessary resources allocated to the task.

+## Tightening the Net
+If a bug slips through the net of existing tests, you need to add a new test to trap it next time.